 you cease to be in the above position.

 Notwithstanding the authorities set out in the DOA, all employees are at all times individually responsible for their obligations under the UK law, including but not limited to the obligation to report suspicion of money laundering and to fulfil procedural due diligence measures.
+You are responsible for remaining within the delegated authority granted to you and need to advise the President immediately if any breach should occur, this must be accompanied with a detailed explanation on the reason, corrective action and preventative again taken.

 Delegated Authority will be up dated from time to time and it is your responsibility to ensure that you operate within the latest version.
 The Chief Risk Officer will advise you when updating has occurred.

 Schedule A (EXAMPLE)